openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

-This command automates many of the previous commands to update all model files in a given target directory. **Specifically, DAWG components will be updated by adding words to their existing wordlist.
+This command automates many of the previous commands to update all model files in a given target directory. **Specifically, DAWG components will be updated by adding words to their existing word list.
 Non-DAWG components will simply be replaced with the newer version.**

 Each updated file in `UPDATED_COMPONENT_FILES_DIR` must have the exact same name